Protecting human health

 SA Health provides advice on health risk assessments conducted by industry to assist the EPA in deciding on environmental authorisations and development assessments.

-Environment protection policies, codes and guidelines are important tools for environmental management, eg Guidelines on separation distances for incompatible land uses.
+Environment protection policies, codes and guidelines are important tools for environmental management, eg Evaluation disances for effective air water quality and noise management for incompatible land uses.

 In making decisions about its major environment protection functions, eg assessment of development applications and environmental authorisations, the EPA considers the objects of the Environment Protection Act 1993 (including sustainability principles), the general environmental duty that applies to everyone, and any environment protection policy that covers the subject under consideration.